warrenv/automation-engineer-project/RDD.md

     - log errors.

 - Are we running on schedule (every 30 seconds)?
-  - TODO: Add timestamps to the program output so an external monitor can track it.
+  - A monitoring service can use timestamped log entries to verify this.
   - Ideally, refactor to use an external scheduler like cron or kubernetes CronJob.
     - This would simplify the service by removing a responsibility.
       - Inceases maintainability by reducing the time needed to read and understand the code.
       - Less surface area for bugs.
+      - Easier to test.

 - Is the whole system working? (we're looking for a description or example of how integration testing might work)
-  - TODO: write a functional test for this.
+  - [x] TODO: write a functional test for this.

 - What would you monitor to make sure it was still working, and how might you set that up? (no need to actually do it)
   - datasaver
-    - Log a message with a timestamp every time we run.
+    - Log a message every time we run.
-    - Log a message if failing to save the file.
+    - Log a message if we fail to save the file.

   - datafetcher
     - Log success or failure (via an express middleware) for every request.

   - Set up an ELK stack or similar log monitoring/dashbord setup to process the logs.